Nursing homes are facility-based care that provides various services including personal care and medical services.

-Speech Therapy: Speech therapists in nursing homes may concentrate on literacy, articulation, and stuttering.
-However, speech therapists can shift their focus to swallowing and memory problems if the resident requires those specialized services.
+Speech Therapy: Speech therapists in nursing homes concentrate on articulation.
+However, speech therapists can shift their focus to swallowing if the resident requires those specialized services.

-Rehabilitation: Rehabilitation services for residents who need short-term recovery services until they can care for themselves and return home.
+Rehabilitation: Rehabilitation services for residents who need short-term recovery services.

-Dietitians: To create personalized meal plans aimed to minimize nutritional complications a resident may have.
+Dietitians: To create personalized meal plans aimed to minimize any nutritional complications a resident may have.

 Dental Services: By Federal law residents in all nursing homes should have access to emergency and standard dental care.

 Laboratory Services: Some nursing homes have in-house lab services to conduct blood and other tests.